Frequently Asked Questions: Pre-Proposal Solicitation for Sustainable Transportation and Communities Projects for Fiscal Year 2022-2023

 - Active Transportation

-Updated: 7/7/2022
+Updated: 5/30/2024

 Proposal Selection and General Questions

-Question: How many pre-proposals are selected for each project?
+How many pre-proposals are selected for each project?

-Answer: Only one pre-proposal per project is selected to be developed into a full proposal.
+Only one pre-proposal per project is selected to be developed into a full proposal.
 CARB staff will notify applicants not selected and will provide feedback to all applicants.

-Question: Why only racial equity and not age or gender equity?
+Why only racial equity and not age or gender equity?

-Answer: CARB has previously funded various projects that require disaggregation by age, gender and race.
+CARB has previously funded various projects that require disaggregation by age, gender and race.
 The new racial equity requirements reflect the agency’s increased focus on addressing environmental justice issues which place a disproportionate burden on Black, Indigenous, and People of Color.
 CARB will continue to consider the disproportionate impact of racist transportation and housing policies on underserved communities and the health impacts of exposure to pollutants on sensitive groups.
 Moving forward, CARB is committed to including research questions related to racial equity and social justice in more research projects.

-Question: What is the selection process for a pre-proposal to move on to the full proposal stage?
+What is the selection process for a pre-proposal to move on to the full proposal stage?

-Answer: Review panels of topic experts and practitioners are assembled for each project.
-Review panels consist of relevant CARB program staff, and in some instances, staff from other state agencies that CARB frequently collaborates with.
+Review panels of topic experts and practitioners are assembled for each project.
+Review panels consist of relevant CARB program staff, and in some instances, staff from other public agencies that CARB frequently collaborates with.
 The pre-proposals and scoring criteria are distributed to the assigned reviewer panelists.
 After the panel has reviewed the pre-proposals, they will meet to share scores and compare comments on the merits of each pre-proposal.
 The panel will decide, based on the highest scoring pre-proposal, which team will be selected to develop a full proposal.
 All applicants will be notified whether they have been selected or not.
 Feedback from the review panel will be provided in this notification.
 The winning team will be given further instructions on developing the full proposal.

-Question: What happens after the pre-proposal stage?
+What happens after the pre-proposal stage?

-Answer: Once the winning applicant submits the full proposal with a university-approved budget, CARB staff and other stakeholders will review these documents.
+Once the winning applicant submits the full proposal with a university-approved budget, CARB staff and other stakeholders will review these documents.
 For research projects, these documents will also be reviewed by CARB’s Research Screening Committee.
 They may accept the proposal as is or may request changes.
 Once any requested changes are made, the proposal is routed internally at CARB for approval (to the Sustainable Transportation and Communities Division management, Administrative Services Division, and Executive Office).
 For any research projects that have a remote conflict of interest with a CARB Board member, these must be approved by CARB’s Board.
 For projects over $150,000 (and some below that threshold), these must also be approved by the Department of General Services (DGS).
 The university will also have to sign the contract before it is countersigned by CARB or DGS.
 The contract needs to be executed prior to the end of the relevant fiscal year or the funds revert to the state.
 Work on the project can only commence once the contract is executed, typically between February and June.

 Budget and Contracting